 You can see that both age and experience count, but not necessarily in an even way.

 Car Insurance Cost for Drivers Over 55

-Drivers reaching age 55 have a number of factors working in their favour that coincidentally contribute to lower auto insurance pricing.
+Drivers reaching age 55 have a number of factors working in their favor that coincidentally contribute to lower auto insurance pricing.
 This again assumes that these motorists have clean driving records.
-With nearly 40 years of potential driving experience, the 55 year old motorist has plenty of knowledge behind the wheel.
+With nearly 40 years of potential driving experience, the 55-year-old motorist has plenty of knowledge behind the wheel.
 They’re still at an age where the physical attributes needed to drive are in peak form, save perhaps the need for glasses.

 The cars they drive may be more conservative in design.
-Sedans, minivans, and SUVs tend to be easy on insurance and appealing to this class of driver.
+Sedans, minivans, and SUVs tend to be easy on insurance and appeal to this class of drivers.
 With children grown and on their own, the early senior drivers may have more disposable income for larger vehicles with better safety ratings.
-Each of these factors provide downward nudges to car insurance prices.
+Each of these factors provides downward nudges to car insurance prices.